wp-plugins/groupdocs-viewer/readme.txt

 == Description ==

-GroupDocs' PDF viewer plugin enables you to easily embed and display PDF and Microsoft Office documents right on your WordPress website.
+GroupDocs PDF viewer plugin enables you to easily embed and display PDF and Microsoft Office documents right on your WordPress website.
 The viewer doesn't require Adobe Reader, Flash or other browser plugins and comes with a convenient user interface for easy navigation when viewing multi-page documents.

-<h4>Key Benefits of GroupDocs' PDF Viewer Plugin</h4>
+<h4>Key Benefits of the GroupDocs PDF Viewer Plugin</h4>

 1. <strong>Native text rendering.</strong> GroupDocs Viewer doesn't rasterize documents, but converts them to a combination of HTML, CSS and SVG.
 As a result, embedded documents are rendered as real text files, not images.
 This allows users, for example, to select and copy text to the clipboard right from the document embedded on your website.

-2. <strong>No 3rd party software required.</strong> With GroupDocs' PDF viewer, users don't have to install Acrobat Reader, Flash or any other browser plugins - you just embed a document to a webpage and users can view it right away.
+2. <strong>No 3rd party software required.</strong> With the GroupDocs PDF viewer, users don't have to install Acrobat Reader, Flash or any other browser plugins - you just embed a document to a webpage and users can view it right away.

 3. <strong>Unmatched display quality.</strong> Thanks to font extraction and true text rendering, you can embed documents to just about any page size without loss of display quality.
-Documents are zoomable and text always look clear and sharp.
+Documents are zoomable and text always looks clear and sharp.

 4. <strong>Cross-browser compatibility.</strong> GroupDocs Viewer is mobile-ready and works with all browsers that support HTML5, including: IE8+, Chrome, Chrome for Android, Firefox, Firefox for Android, Opera, Opera Mini, Opera for Android, Safari 5+, and Mobile Safari.